fbpx

 What’s the gig:

-ruckus is looking for a Senior Social Strategist to join our growing team.
-Reporting to the Managing Director, this position will combine amazing creativity with storytelling, analytics measurement and community management.
+ruckus is looking for a Social Strategist to join our growing team.
+Reporting to the Director, Digital Strategy this position will combine amazing creativity with storytelling, analytics measurement and community management.
 You will develop content and social strategies backed up with research and insights, not happenstance.
 The role collaborates closely with the firm’s lines of business and practices.

 How you can help us grow:

-• You’re a digital native – you understand, not only how the channels work – but also how brands can use them as a successful marketing tool.
+• You’re a digital native.
+You understand more than how the channels work, but also how brands can use them as a successful marketing tool.

 • You also recognize and appreciate the need to be timely and strategic with social engagement, knowing when to jump into a conversation and when to sit it out.